mvndr/MongoDB_Full_Guide/README.md

 NodeJS focused?
 Yep.
 Test Driven Exercises?
 Absolutely!
 Advanced Features of MongooseJS?
 You know it.

 We'll start by mastering the fundamentals of Mongo, including collections, validations, and common record manipulation techniques.
-Source code is provided for each lecture, so you will always stay up-to-date with the course pacing.
 Special attention has been paid to creating reusable code that you'll be able to make use of on your own fantastic projects.

 # To learn MongoDB you have to understand it.